 Once home to London's main flower market, where My Fair Lady's Eliza Doolittle peddled her blooms, the square around which Covent Garden pivots is known as the Piazza.
-In the center, the fine old market building now houses stalls and shops selling higher-class clothing, plus several restaurants and cafés and knickknack stores that are good for gifts.
+In the center, the fine old market building now houses stalls and shops selling expensive clothing, plus several restaurants and cafés, and knickknack stores that are good for gifts.
 One particular gem is Benjamin Pollock's Toyshop at No. 44 in the market.
 Established in the 1880s, it sells delightful toy theaters.
 The superior Apple Market has good crafts stalls on most days, too.
-On the south side of the Piazza, the indoor Jubilee Market, with its stalls of clothing, army-surplus gear, and more crafts and knickknacks, has a distinct flea-market feel.
+On the south side of the Piazza, the indoor Jubilee Market, with its stalls of clothing, army-surplus gear, and more crafts and knickknacks, feels a bit like a flea market.
 In summer it may seem that everyone in the huge crowds around you in the Piazza is a fellow tourist, but there's still plenty of office life in the area.
 Londoners who shop here tend to head for Neal Street and the area to the north of Covent Garden Tube station rather than the market itself.
 In the Piazza, street performers—from global musicians to jugglers and mimes—play to the crowds, as they have done since the first English Punch and Judy Show, staged here in the 17th century.

 London, WC2E 8BE, England